jmervine/bench/README.md

 > WARNING: This is very much alpha!

-A combination of [HTTPerf.js](http://mervine.net/projects/npms/httperfjs), [YSlow.js](http://mervine.net/projects/npms/yslowjs) and [Phantomas](https://github.com/macbre/phantomas) (a [PhantomJS](http://phantomjs.org/) backed client performance metrics scrapper).
-Benchmark a page against configurated thresholds and fail if not met.
-Additionally, basic graphing of last 10 results.
+Using [Phantomas](https://github.com/macbre/phantomas) (a [PhantomJS](http://phantomjs.org/) backed client performance metrics scrapper).
+Benchmark a page, store results in MongoDB and display result via the built in server.

 > Note to Window's Users
 >